EveryoneDestroysTheWorld/design/audio/sound-effects/party-member-down.md

 <table>

 ## Description
-Plays when the player downs an enemy.
+Plays when the player or an ally is defeated.

 ## Notes to engineer
 None.